FreddeITsupport98/zypper-automatik-helper-/README.md

 - **v57** (2025-12-28): **Soar Stable Updater, Homebrew Integration & Notification UX**
   - 🧭 **NEW: Smarter Soar stable updater** – the helper and wrapper now compare `soar --version` against GitHub’s latest stable release tag (`releases/latest`) and only re-run the official Soar installer when a newer stable version exists, then run `soar sync` and `soar update`.
-  - 🍺 **NEW: Homebrew `--brew` helper mode** – `sudo ./zypper-auto.sh --brew` (or `sudo zypper-auto-helper --brew`) now installs Homebrew on Linux for the target user if missing, or, when brew is already installed, runs `brew update` followed by `brew outdated --quiet` and `brew upgrade` only when there are outdated formulae, with clear log messages.
+  - 🍺 **NEW: Homebrew `--brew` helper mode** – `sudo ./zypper-auto.sh --brew` (or `zypper-auto-helper --brew`) now installs Homebrew on Linux for the target user if missing, or, when brew is already installed, runs `brew update` followed by `brew outdated --quiet` and `brew upgrade` only when there are outdated formulae, with clear log messages.
   - 🔗 **NEW: Homebrew wrapper integration** – the `zypper-with-ps` wrapper now treats `dup`, `dist-upgrade` and `update` as full updates and, after Flatpak/Snap/Soar steps, runs `brew update` and conditionally `brew upgrade`, with Soar-style status messages ("Homebrew is already up to date" vs "upgraded N formulae").
   - 🧩 **IMPROVED: Soar & Homebrew UX** – Soar’s GitHub API check no longer emits noisy `curl: (23)` errors and both Soar and Homebrew remain fully optional; if either tool is not installed, the scripts simply log a short hint instead of failing.
   - 📡 **IMPROVED: Downloader/Notifier coordination** – the downloader writes structured status (`refreshing`, `downloading:…`, `complete:…`, `idle`), handles zypper locks gracefully (marking itself idle and letting timers retry), and the notifier shows live progress, a cached-aware "✅ Downloads Complete!" notification, and a separate persistent "Snapshot XXXXXXXX Ready" notification for installation.